Naveen94/Flash_Breaker/README.md

 # Flash Breaker - Flash Vulnerable Methods Finder

-Created by Naveen KM

-A  big shout out to his Mentor Collin Hart for always pushing him to be his best!
+A  big shout out to my Mentor Collin Hart for always pushing me to be my best!

 # Dependencies: